Njalila: Paleoecology

-All known fossil specimens of "Dixeya" nasuta have been identified in the Usili Formation, Ruhuhu Basin, southern Tanzania.
-This formation, dating from the Upper Permian, is known to provide a fairly considerable number of fossils of various tetrapods.
+All known fossil specimens of Njalila have come from the Usili Formation, Ruhuhu Basin, southern Tanzania.
+This formation, dating from the Late Permian, is known to provide a fairly considerable number of fossils of various tetrapods.
 During this period, this formation would have been an alluvial plain which would have had numerous small meandering streams passing through well-vegetated floodplains.
 The basement of this formation would also have housed a generally high phreatic zone.

-"D." nasuta was contemporary with many other gorgonopsians.
-These include Cyonosaurus, Gorgonops, Inostrancevia, Lycaenops, "Sauroctonus" parringtoni, Scylacops and the rubidgeines Aelurognathus, Dinogorgon, Rubidgea, Ruhuhucerberus and Sycosaurus (Note: Historically, much higher numbers of gorgonopsians were reported from the Usili Formation, but most of them turned out to be junior synonyms of other genera.)
+Njalila was contemporary with many other gorgonopsians.
+These include Cyonosaurus, Gorgonops, Inostrancevia, Lycaenops, "Scymnognathus" parringtoni, Scylacops and the rubidgeines Aelurognathus, Dinogorgon, Rubidgea, Ruhuhucerberus and Sycosaurus.
+(Note: Historically, much higher numbers of gorgonopsians were reported from the Usili Formation, but most of them turned out to be junior synonyms of other genera.)
 The other theriodonts present are represented by the therocephalians Silphictidoides and Theriognathus as well as by the cynodont Procynosuchus.

 The most numerous tetrapods in the formation are the dicynodonts, among which are Compsodon, Daptocephalus, Dicynodon, Dicynodontoides, Endothiodon, Euptychognathus, Geikia, Katumbia, Kawingasaurus, Oudenodon, Pristerodon, Rhachiocephalus and an indeterminate cryptodont.
 An undetermined biarmosuchian similar to Burnetia is also known.
 Therapsids are not the only tetrapods present in the Usili Formation.
 Indeed, sauropsids such as the archosauromorph Aenigmastropheus and the pareiasaurs Anthodon and Pareiasaurus are known.
 The only temnospondyl recorded is Peltobatrachus.